Skip to Content

 Kids need to know that we say what we mean and we mean what we say.

-If you talk a big talk about your child staying in their big kid bed all night, but then let your child crawl into your bed at 2 AM, then they know you don’t really mean business.
+If you talk a big talk about your child staying in their big kid bed all night, but then let your child crawl into your bed at 2 a.m., then they know you don’t really mean business.

-As difficult as it is to stay consistent at 2 AM, it is crucial!
+As difficult as it is to stay consistent at 2 a.m., it is crucial!

 Make sure you and your partner are on the same page and are sending the same clear message to your child.

-If you are fine with letting your child crawl into your bed each night, then let them crawl into your bed when they want!
 But if you want to keep them out of your bed, make sure you don’t sometimes let them into your bed out of desperation and other times stand firm in keeping them out of your bed.

-Those mixed messages can be really confusing to young children and they truly won’t know what to expect.
+Those mixed messages can be really confusing to young children and then they truly won’t know what to expect.

-Keep a consistent bedtime routine each night to help cue to your child’s brain that sleep is coming.
+It’s also helpful to keep a consistent bedtime routine each night to help cue to your child’s brain that sleep is coming.
 This will help reduce bedtime battles.

 2. Set the Expectations During the Day